-However, due to time differences around the world, you can also watch these at a later date.
-Whether you want Rothe’s videos live or afterwards, you’ll feel like you’re in a real-life class with a top-class instructor – ideal for those who’re missing their gym buddies.
+However, due to time differences around the world, you can also watch them at other times.
+Whether you want Rothe’s videos live or afterwards, you’ll feel like you’re in a real-life class with a top-class instructor.

 You can guarantee a solid workout in an hour or less with minimal equipment.
-This, again, is ideal for time-poor people who are having to working out at home.
+This, again, is ideal for time-poor people who work out at home.

 27. Omar Isuf